 The basal meltwater generation is a model result rather than a direct measurement at the bed.
-We adopt the common assumption that basal ice melt from sliding friction is a function of sliding speed and driving stress (Cuffey and Paterson, 2010), without higher order terms.
-Our borehole observations minimize uncertainties related to basal temperature and sliding speed, and provide an unusually accurate measure of ice depth.
+We adopt the common assumption that basal ice melt from sliding friction is a function of sliding speed and driving stress (Cuffey and Paterson, 2010), without higher-order terms.
+Our borehole observations minimize uncertainties related to basal temperature and sliding speed, and they provide an unusually accurate measure of ice depth.
 However, uncertainties related to driving stress remain.
-Previous work (Meierbachtol. et al., 2016) examined the driving stress and uncertainties across the basin, including a profile through our study sites.
-While Meierbachtol. et al. (2016) found that higher order terms are not substantial at the kilometre scale, the uncertainties related to highly localized stresses that may impact sliding friction are unquantifiable.
+Previous work (Meierbachtol et al., 2016b) examined the driving stress and uncertainties across the basin, including a profile through our study sites.
+While Meierbachtol et al. (2016b) found that higher-order terms are not substantial at the kilometer scale, the uncertainties related to highly localized stresses that may impact sliding friction are unquantifiable.